VenuraDhananjaya/helakam-web-application/readme.txt

 -----------------------
 # README
 -----------------------
+Project Description
+This is a platform to handicraft sellers to sell their products not only locally but also overseas

 Furn is a bootstrap 3 framework based html5/css3 ecommerce template.It will help developers to rapidly built a ecommerce website